 Betty sighed, signaling defeat.
 She would not tell.

 “Cross your heart,” Ann demanded.
 Abigail and Betty did as the older girl said.
-Abigail new she would not find sleep that night.
+Abigail knew she would not find sleep that night.

 *

-The Reverend and Betty were sleeping soundly, small snores slipping through Betty’s lips and deep, even breaths lulling the reverend into his dreams.
+The Reverend and Betty were sleeping soundly, small snores slipping through Betty’s lips and deep, even breaths lulling the Reverend into his dreams.
 Abigail snuck out of the house and around the back to the slave quarters.
 To where Tituba and John Indian slept.
 The freezing air bit at her bare feet—she didn’t dare risk shoes.

 She knocked softly on the rough wooden door and heard shuffles from behind it.
 John Indian opened the door a crack, the candlelight from behind him casting strange shadows over his face.